Every F1 Driver’s History at the Chinese Grand Prix

 🇬🇧 Lewis HAMILTON

-Lewis Hamilton has won the Chinese Grand Prix no less than six times so far in his career, and has taken three additional podium finishes.
-2007, when his McLaren got beached in the gravel at the pit entry, is the only time that Hamilton has failed to score points at the circuit.
+Lewis Hamilton has won the Chinese Grand Prix no fewer than six times so far in his career, and has taken three additional podium finishes.
+2007, when his McLaren got beached in the gravel at the pit entry, is the only time that Hamilton has failed to score points at the circuit, while 2024 – when he finished ninth – is the only other time that he has finished outside of the top seven in Shanghai.

-Hamilton has reached Q3 on all but one appearance at the Shanghai International Circuit.
-That appearance was in 2016, when he was left unable to set a lap time.
+Hamilton has reached Q3 on all but two appearances at Shanghai International Circuit.
+Those were in 2016, when he was left unable to set a lap time in Q1, and in 2024, when he qualified only 18th.
 Hamilton has taken pole position at the track six times, and has started from the front row on eight occasions.

 LEWIS HAMILTON’S CHINESE GRAND PRIX HISTORY